Disability Discrimination Attorneys in Burbank

 No. The Fair Employment and Housing Act makes it illegal for employers in California to fire, demote, or take any other “adverse employment action” against you for taking a disability leave from work, complaining to your employer about disability discrimination or harassment, opposing disability discrimination or harassment, or filing an administrative or civil complaint regarding your disability.

-As a disabled employee, what should I be on the look-out for?
+As a disabled employee, what should I be on the lookout for?

 Your rights may have been violated if you were subjected to different treatment, discrimination, retaliation, harassment, or termination because of your disability or because your employer perceived you to be disabled.
 Such discrimination, harassment, or retaliation can occur at any stage of employment, including the following employment decisions: